dunlapww/futbol/README.md

 * A repo for a group project for The Turing School.
 The four of us have been tasked with making a program that can extrapolate statistics from what is currently completely made-up data about fake futbol/soccer teams.

 ## How is it organized?
 * In the beginning, we started with only StatTracker.
 It worked, but was cumbersome and did too many things, so we pulled some of its responsibility out to classes that could handle the different CSV files on their own.
 This led to the game, team, and game_team classes, but eventually we found that we could do more with manager classes for each of those.
 They would handle all of the calculations relating to the base classes, and StatTracker would be left responsible for directing the file reading and reporting the math done by methods in the manager classes, which is basically as far as we can go while staying true to our instructions.
 Aside from that, we have a module active in Stat Tracker and the Manager classes, called "Manageable".
+We've also started developing subclasses for GameTeamsManager, but it's not completely clear whether we'll finish them before project turn-in.

 * The file structure goes like this: